aparame/Autonomous_RailBot/GPS Module/launch/README.md

 ---

-Automotive Dead Reckoning (ADR/UDR) devices have an inertial measurement unit (IMU).
+An automotive Dead Reckoning (ADR/UDR) device has an inertial measurement unit (IMU).

 ### ESF messages (**ADR/UDR devices only**)
 * `publish/esf/all`: This is the default value for the `publish/esf/<message>` parameters below.
 It defaults to `publish/all` for **ADR/UDR devices**.
 Individual messages can be enabled or disabled by setting the parameters below.